YaswanthSai2003/patient-registration-app/CHALLENGES.md

 ## 6. Deployment

 I wasn’t very familiar with Netlify or Vercel, so figuring out how to deploy a Vite + React app was a new skill I learned.
-I chose Vercel in the end because of its simplicity and fast setup.
+I chose Netlify in the end because of its simplicity and fast setup.

 This project helped me learn not just frontend skills but also how to organize and present a complete working app with clean code, UI, and deployment.